Koen-Kraaijveld/SAS-Analysis-BSC/README.md

 ------------
 The Adaptive Strategies Metric Suite (ASMS) is a plugin implemented for the static code analysis tool Understand, developed by Scientific Toolworks.
-It realizes the designed metric suite discussed in this thesis.
+It realizes a metric suite designed to measure the adaptive strategies of self-adaptive systems.
 Running the plugin from Understand will generate the corresponding results computed by these metrics in an Interactive Report (IReport), which is a feature supported by Understand to display the